realmaster42/EverybodyEditsProtocol/README.md

 > The y coordinate of the block's position.

 `[3] UInt` Block Id
-> The block identifier.
+> The block id.

 `[4] UInt` Player Id
-> The identifier of the player which placed this block.
+> The id of the player which placed this block.

 ### <a id="rm-backgroundColor">"backgroundColor"</a>
 Occurs when the background color of the world is changed.